BSC-ES/providentia/README.md

-GHOST Interactive is a visualisation tool designed to allow on-the-fly analysis of BSC experiment output, with respect to GHOST processed observational data.
+Providentia is a visualisation tool designed to allow on-the-fly analysis of BSC experiment output, with respect to GHOST processed observational data.